raptisj/johnraptis.dev/content/pages/about.md

 ---

 I'm John and I'm a web developer from Greece.
-Besides documenting what I learn, I was intriged by the concept of [public learning](https://www.swyx.io/writing/learn-in-public/) and having a space of your own.
-My personal playground I guess.
+Besides documenting what I learn, I was intriged by the concept of [public learning](https://www.swyx.io/writing/learn-in-public/) and having a space of my own.

 - **Email:** <a href="#0">johnsitpar@gmail.com</a>(_yes.
 It's raptis backwards!!_)